derivia/study-notes/notes/WEB.md

 ### Linters and formatters

-Learn how you can improve your code quality with linters and formatters.

 * [ ] [Improve Your JavaScript Code Quality With Linters](https://www.gistia.com/javascript-linters-formatter-prettier-eslint/)
 * [ ] [Why you should always use a Linter](https://medium.com/dailyjs/why-you-should-always-use-a-linter-and-or-pretty-formatter-bb5471115a76)

 #### Prettier

-Learn how you can use Prettier to format your code.

 * [ ] [Prettier - What is Prettier?](https://prettier.io/docs/en/index.html)
 * [ ] [Let the computer do the formatting](https://blog.bitsrc.io/let-the-computer-do-the-formatting-ddb799e8a068)